codesbydeen/hotel-app/README.md

 # HotelApp

 A responsive Angular frontend for a hotel application.
 This project was generated with the Angular CLI and uses Bootstrap for styling.
+[Project is currently still being updated]

 Current stack (from package.json)
 - Angular ^16.1.0